 There are many temporary-file cleaning tools available for Mac.
 CCleaner, the most popular temporary-file-deleting tool among Windows geeks, now even has a version for Mac.
-Download CCleaner for Mac and run it to clear some of those useless files, just like you can on Windows.
+Download the free CCleaner for Mac and run it to clear some of those useless files, just like you can on Windows.

 Bear in mind that clearing your browser cache isn’t necessarily a good idea.
 These caches contain files from web pages so your browser can load the web pages faster in the future.
 Your web browser will automatically start rebuilding the cache as you browse, and it will just slow down web page load times as your browser’s cache grows again.
 Each browser limits its cache to a maximum amount of disk space, anyway.